 Find out about the international presentations of this study here.

-This ESMO was conducted under the auspices of the ESMO Global Policy Committee in collaboration with the:
+This ESMO study was conducted under the auspices of the ESMO Global Policy Committee in collaboration with the:

 - World Health Organization (WHO)